1. By submitting, you commit to be present for the date of the show.

 Don't hesitate to contact us for any reason: firstname.lastname@example.org.

 About Quiet Lightning

-Now in its 10th year, Quiet Lightning is a San Francisco-based literary nonprofit with the mission to foster community based on literary expression and to provide a safe and supportive arena for said expression.
-Its flagship is the literary mixtape, a submission-based series with a completely blind selection process and different curators for every show, for which there are no introductions or banter.
+Starting its 12th year, Quiet Lightning is a San Francisco-based literary nonprofit with the mission to foster community based on literary expression and to provide a safe and supportive arena for said expression.
+Our flagship is the literary mixtape, a submission-based series with a completely blind selection process and different curators for every show, for which there are no introductions or banter.
 The shows are published as books, handed out free to the first 100 people at each show.
-All participating artists are paid and the shows are free to attend.
-We’ve now produced 129 shows, featuring 1,200+ readings by 900+ different authors in 80+ venues and 100+ books.
+All participating artists are paid.
+We’ve now produced 137 shows, featuring 1,662 readings by 872 different authors in 91 venues and 115 books, curated by 70 people.
 Quiet Lightning also maintains Litseen.com, a daily calendar of literary events.